Reduced Hubble Tension in Dark Radiation Models after DESI 2024: The Hubble tension

 \section{The Hubble tension}

-Our findings (especially for the fluid DR model) open the possibility to interpret the Hubble tension as a mild to moderate statistical fluctuation within the context of the $\Lambda$CDM + $\Delta N_\text{eff}$ models presented above.

-Additional constraints from primordial elements from~\cite{Aver:2015iza, Cooke:2017cwo} worsen the tension in all models.
-However, they are avoided if the dark radiation is produced after the epoch of BBN and sufficiently before recombination.
-This specification does not introduce any additional parameters, nor does it lead to a coincidence problem (in contrast to models where a fluid is taken to undergo a transition around the epoch of recombination, such as~\cite{Poulin:2018cxd, Niedermann:2019olb, Gonzalez:2020fdy, Allali:2021azp, Aloni:2021eaq}), since DR can still be produced in a redshift range that spans around five orders of magnitude, corresponding to $\text{eV}\lesssim T\lesssim 100~\text{keV}$.
+Additional constraints from primordial elements worsen the tension in all models.
+However, they are avoided if the DR is produced sufficiently after the epoch of BBN and before recombination.
+This specification does not introduce any additional parameters, nor does it lead to a coincidence problem (in contrast to models where a fluid is taken to undergo a transition around the epoch of recombination, such as~\cite{Poulin:2018cxd, Niedermann:2019olb, Gonzalez:2020fdy, Allali:2021azp, Aloni:2021eaq, Allali:2023zbi}), since DR can still be produced in a wide redshift range, corresponding to $\text{eV}\ll T\ll 100~\text{keV}$.
+The limiting cases of DR production close to BBN or to recombination are potentially interesting, although they require a detailed modeling and thus additional parameters.
+Our results do not apply to these scenarios; we leave their investigation to future work.

-Beside the relevance of primordial element constraints, a difference arises if DR is indeed produced after BBN, compared to the previous case which implicitly assumed production before BBN.
-In the latter case, DR alters the theoretical prediction of $Y_\text{He}$, which then affects the number density of electrons at recombination $n_e(z)\propto (1-Y_\text{He})$ (see e.g.~\cite{Cyr-Racine:2021oal} for a recent discussion).
+{Furthermore, when DR is present during BBN, it alters} the theoretical prediction of $Y_\text{He}$, which then affects the number density of electrons at recombination $n_e(z)\propto (1-Y_\text{He})$ (see e.g.~\cite{Cyr-Racine:2021oal} for a recent discussion).
 Therefore, when considering the scenario where DR is produced after BBN, we determine $Y_\text{He}$ by setting $\Delta N_\text{eff}=0$ at BBN.
 We compare the inferences made with our baseline dataset for both fluid and free-streaming DR produced after BBN in \cref{tab:plusshoes}.
-Interestingly, we find an additional reduction of the $H_0$ tension (and relaxation of constraints on $\DNeff$), and a $\gtrsim 1\sigma$ preference for fluid DR persists.
+Interestingly, we find an additional reduction of the $H_0$ tension (and relaxation of constraints on $\DNeff$), which now stands at $(2.3-2.8)\sigma$, and a $\gtrsim 1\sigma$ preference for fluid DR persists.